Nidhilaal/Motor-Survey-System/README.md

     ```

 2. **Setup the Database**:
-   - Run the SQL scripts located in the `database` folder to set up the Oracle database.
+   - Run the SQL scripts located in the `DbScripts` folder to set up the Oracle database.

 3. **Configure the Connection String**:
    - Update the connection string in the `web.config` file to point to your Oracle database instance.